Large genus bounds for the distribution of triangulated surfaces in moduli space: Upper bounds for combinatorial translation surfaces via triangulated surfaces

 \subsection{Proof of \cref{quantitative form determines triangulation}}

 We must compute the number of possible $S_Y$.
 To do this, it suffices to compute the number of possible $G'_Y$, the number of possible $J_Y$ and the number of possible gluings of $J_Y$ with $G'_Y$.
-Since $G'_Y$ admits a simplicial isomorphism to $G'_X$, which itself is a subcomplex of $S_X$ that is uniquely determined by the subset $E_2\subset F(B_X)$, the number of possibilities of $G'_Y$ is the number of possibilities of $G'_X$ which is bounded above by the number of possibilities for $E_2$.
-Since $|F(B_X)|\leq Cg$ by \cref{number of parallelograms}, this number of possibilities for $E_2$ is bounded above by $C^g$.
+Now, $G'_Y$ admits a simplicial isomorphism to $G'_X$, which itself is a subcomplex of $S_X$ that is uniquely determined by the subset $E_2\subset F(B_X)$.
+(Note that $E_2$ depends on $S_Y$, but $F(B_X)$ does not.)
+So the number of possibilities of $G'_Y$ is the number of possibilities of $G'_X$, and this quantity is bounded above by the number of possibilities for $E_2$.
+Since by \cref{number of parallelograms}, the number of possibilities for $E_2$ is bounded above by $C^g$.

-Next, we compute the number of possibilites for $K_Y$.
-We first treat the case of the connected components which have genus $0$ or $1$.
-Relabelling as necessary, we may assume that $g_1,...,g_{n'}$ are $0$ or $1$ and $g_{n'+1},...,g_n$ at least $2$.
-First, we show:
+To compute the number of possibilities for $J_Y$, we first compute the number of possibilities for $K_Y$.
+We start by treating the case of the connected components which have genus $0$ or $1$.
+Relabelling as necessary, we may assume that and Here, $g_i$ denotes the genus of $K_X^i$ and $K_Y^i$.

 \begin{lemma} There are at most $(T/g)^{Cg}$ total choices for the $K_Y^1$,..., $K_Y^{n'}$. \end{lemma}